-Pink Triangle Park + Memorial is the first permanent, free-standing memorial in the United States to the LGBT experience during this chapter of history.
-It was built by the Castro/Eureka Valley Neighborhood Association (EVNA), the neighborhood association for the Castro, Upper Market and Duboce Triangle areas.
-The Park continues to evolve with the hard work of residents and businesses in the area, and with the generous support from the Mayor’s Neighborhood Beautification Fund, the Department of Public Works and the San Francisco Arts Commission.
+Pink Triangle Park is the first permanent, free-standing memorial in the United States dedicated to the persecuted and murdered homosexuals during the Nazi era.
+The park and monument was conceived and built by the Eureka Valley Neighborhood Association (EVNA), a neighborhood association for the Castro, Upper Market and Duboce Triangle areas.
+The park continues to evolve as a living memorial with the dedication from local residents and businesses, school kids, tourists and visitors, along with the generous support from private and public donors.

-The fifteen granite pylons rise in remembrance of the estimated fifteen thousand gay, lesbian, bisexual and transgender victims who were persecuted, imprisoned and murdered during and after the reign of Adolf Hitler’s Nazi Germany.
+The Monument: California granite pylons rise in remembrance of the tens of thousands of homosexual men who were persecuted, imprisoned and murdered during and after the reign of Adolf Hitler’s Nazi Germany.

-Pink Triangle Park + Memorial is a place of remembrance, reflection and education — a physical reminder of how persecution of any individual or single group of people inevitably damages all humanity.
-Please pause for a moment to reflect upon the moral and spiritual aspects of that time and to embrace the individual responsibilities all people share as citizens of a democracy.
+Pink Triangle Park is a place of remembrance and reflection, to wonder and educate, a quiet place to repair and renew.
+This hallowed ground attempts to remind how persecution of any individual or single group of people inevitably damages all humanity.
+Please pause for a moment to reflect upon the moral, ethical and spiritual aspects of that time and to embrace the individual responsibilities all people share as citizens of a democracy.